-Vault’s Top-Ranked Banking Firms for Women Celebrate Women’s History Month was originally published on Vault.
+Vault’s Top-Ranked Banking Firms for Women Celebrate Women’s History Month was originally published on Firsthand.

 In the past decade, the investment banking industry has come a long way when it comes to supporting women professionals.
 Now, many investment banks are strongly focused on gender equality, and have implemented an extensive suite of benefits, mentoring opportunities, and networking groups that support women looking to build careers in investment banking.
 So, today, in honor of Women’s History Month, we’re highlighting some of the top investment banking firms for women—along with these firms’ initiatives that further the hiring, retaining, developing, and promoting of women.